mikeball/foundation/README.md

 def-query

-; select a single result with sql template file def-select1
+; select a single result with sql template file (may be removed) def-select1

 ```